sksmagr23/CodeExchange/README.md

 - Basic user profiles with personal asked questions and answer given
 - User can ask questions, answer others questions, delete their own questions and answers
 - List all questions and view details of each question
+- ```Stack Overflow API integration``` - search and display questions and answers from Stack Overflow
 - Tailwind CSS for styling
 - Dark/Light theme toggle with persistent user preference
 - Markdown support for questions